dirtbags/dirtbags.github.io/contest/2013-07-Defcon/answers.md

+---
-Title: Defcon 21 Hashes of Solved Puzzles
+title: Defcon 21 Hashes of Solved Puzzles
+---

 At Defcon 21, many requests were made to get the answers of released puzzles.
 In the effort to keep these puzzles fresh for other contests, we decided to